ByAldon/WordPress/SECURITY.md

 ### Transparency and Privacy

-JOLT projects do not process or store any personal data from users unless explicitly stated otherwise.
+Aldon projects do not process or store any personal data from users unless explicitly stated otherwise.

 #### What data do we process?

 - **Publicly available data:** Only data that is already publicly visible on GitHub or in the respective project repositories.
-- **No tracking:** We do not use tracking or analytics tools in JOLT projects unless clearly documented.
+- **No tracking:** We do not use tracking or analytics tools in Aldon projects unless clearly documented.
 - **No external data sharing:** Data from these projects is not shared with third parties.

 #### Your rights